-You may have the right to “opt in” to a class action suit against the manufacturer, construction company, or other company responsible for your mesothelioma.
-If you opt in, you won’t have to pay any legal fees.
+You may have the right to “opt in” to a class action suit against the manufacturer, construction company, or other company responsible.
+If you opt-in, you won’t have to pay any legal fees.
 All costs are paid in advance by the attorneys representing you and the other members of the class.

-When your class action is settled or won at trail, the attorneys will be paid a percentage of the total amount, and the balance will be distributed to you and the other victims.
+When your class action is settled or won at trial, the attorneys will be paid a percentage of the total amount, and the balance will be distributed to you and the other victims.

 If you decide to opt-in to an existing class action lawsuit, you will automatically be represented by the attorneys for the class.